Coherent sheaves on the stack of Langlands parameters: Coherent sheaves on the stack of Langlands parameters

 Our conjectures in \S \ref{SS: local-global} suggests that coherent Springer sheaves are related to patched modules from automorphic lifting theorems.
-As explained to us by Emerton, patched modules are always (ordinary) maximal Cohen-Macaulay module over the (classical) deformation ring.
-This leads us to make the following conjecture (see also \cite[3.15]{BCHN} when $k=\bC$). \begin{conjecture} The complex $\on{CohSpr}^{?}_{{}^cG,F,\iota}$ is in the abelian category $\Coh(\Loc^{\ta}_{{}^cG,F,\iota})^\heart$. \end{conjecture}
+As explained to us by Emerton, patched modules should always be (ordinary) maximal Cohen-Macaulay module over the (classical) deformation ring.
+This leads us to make the following conjecture (see also \cite[3.15]{BCHN} when $G$ is split and $\La=\bC$). \begin{conjecture} The complex $\on{CohSpr}^{?}_{{}^cG,F,\iota}$ is in the abelian category of coherent sheaves $\Coh(\Loc^{\ta}_{{}^cG,F,\iota})^\heart$. \end{conjecture}

 \begin{cor} Assuming Conjecture \ref{C: abel cat}, then $\on{CohSpr}^{?}_{{}^cG,F,\iota}$ is a self-dual maximal Cohen-Macaulay sheaf on $\Loc^{\ta}_{{}^cG,F,\iota}$.
 In particular, it is finite locally free over the smooth locus of $\Loc^\ta_{{}^cG,F,\iota}$. \end{cor} Note that we regard $\on{CohSpr}^{\un}_{{}^cG,F,\iota}$ as a coherent sheaf on $\Loc^{\ta}_{{}^cG,F,\iota}$. \begin{proof} This follows from Proposition \ref{R: Self-duality}. \end{proof}